Active Transportation Fund: Frequently Asked Questions

 Capital projects involve new infrastructure construction, enhancement of existing infrastructure, and/or improvements to design and safety features that encourage increased active transportation.

-Eligible capital projects include:
+Eligible capital projects may include:

-- Enhancing active transportation infrastructure, including design considerations in which there may be no net gain in kilometres of infrastructure, but quality improvements that support greater usage;
+- Enhancing active transportation infrastructure, including design considerations in which there may be no net gain in kilometres of infrastructure, but include quality improvements that support greater usage;

-- Building or enhancing design features and facilities that promote active transportation, such as storage facilities, lighting, greenery, shade, and benches;
+- Building or enhancing design features and facilities that promote active transportation, such as storage facilities, lighting, greenery, shade, and benches; and

 - Building or enhancing safety features which promote active transportation, such as crosswalks, medians, speed bumps, and wayfinding signage.